 The adaptations that occur through training the anaerobic lactic system oppose those of the aerobic energy system.
-This is the fine balancing act of conditioning for combat sports as over-development of one at the expense of the other will cause poor conditioning.
+This is the fine balancing act of martial arts conditioning as over-development of one at the expense of the other will cause poor conditioning.

 But don’t let the importance of the aerobic energy system sway you into thinking the anaerobic lactic energy system isn’t important.
 Acculumation of blood lactate through high-intensity exercise, and subsequently hydrogen ions (H+) reduces the pH of the blood.